Skip to main content

 6. Begging for Food

-They say beggars can't be choosers, but they can be — your dog can choose not to beg for their food!
-If your dog regularly begs for food at your dinner table and at parties, it's likely because they are hungry or they know that by begging, they'll get a treat.
-However, table scraps aren't healthy for dogs and can lead to tummy upset.13
+If your dog regularly begs for food at your dinner table and at parties, it's likely because they are hungry or they know that by begging, they’ll get a treat.
+However, not all table scraps are good for dogs and can be a danger to their health.

-The best way to get your dog to stop begging is to ignore them when they do.
-When your dog realizes that begging won't get them treats, they'll stop.
-Other solutions include:13
+An effective way to get your dog to stop begging is to ignore them when they do.
+When your dog realizes that begging won’t get them treats, they may (eventually) stop.
+If that doesn’t work, try these tips:

-• Keeping your dog out of the room while you eat.
+• Keep your dog out of the room while you eat.

-• Teaching your dog to go to their crate or a designated spot away from the dining table.
-Place some toys, especially chew toys filled with something yummy like peanut butter or spray cheese, in the spot to keep them busy.
+• Teach your dog to go to their crate or a designated spot away from the dining table.
+Place some toys — especially chew toys filled with something yummy like peanut butter or spray cheese — in the spot to keep them busy.

 7. Leash Pulling

 Does your dog pull you along at record speeds while on walks?
-They could be tempted to follow an interesting scent or just be having a spurt of pent-up energy.
-And by pulling on their leash, they get to whatever destination they want faster.14
+They could be tempted to follow an interesting scent or just have pent-up energy.
+And by pulling on their leash, your dog gets to whatever they’re following faster.
+But it’s important for your dog to be able to walk on a leash properly, as it’s often illegal — and unsafe — to let them run off-leash.6

-To stop your dog from dragging you along on walks, there are several things you can do.14
+To stop your dog from dragging you along on walks, these tips may help:6

-• Stop walking when your dog starts to pull on the lead.
-Once your dog is calm, resume the walk.
+• Stay calm and stop walking when your dog starts to pull on the lead.
+Once your dog is calm and the leash is loose, resume walking.

-• Walk in a different direction when your dog starts to pull on the leash so they learn that pulling doesn't get them to where they want to go.
+• Turn around and walk in a different direction when your dog starts to pull on the leash, so they learn that pulling doesn’t get them to where they want to go.

 8. Jumping

-Does your dog greet you and your guests by jumping all over them with excitement?
-While this may seem sweet, it can be pretty unpleasant, especially with larger dogs whose excitement could knock you or someone else, like a small child or elderly adult, over.
+Your dog greeting you and your guests by jumping all over them with excitement may seem sweet, but it can be unpleasant, especially with larger dogs.
+Their excitement could knock over you or someone else, like a small child or elderly adult.

-How to prevent your dog from jumping on people
+Strategies to help your dog from jumping on people

-To get your overly excited pup to stop jumping on you and others, you can take the following steps:15
+To help get your overly excited pup to stop jumping on you and others, you can take the following steps:7

 • Turn around and ignore your dog when they start jumping on you.
 This teaches your dog that jumping on you won’t get them attention and love.